-There are numerous companies that have utilized the opportunity of Social gaming with applications developed on the platform of many of these socially notably networking sites like MySpace and Facebook.
-Zynga for instance was one of the early pioneers of “Social Gaming” with games like Poker and Mafia Wars designed to woo the traffic on these websites, stay on for more than Social networking. it did worked and now Zynga is a multi-billion Dollar company.
+There are many companies which have utilized the opportunity of Social gaming with applications developed on the platforms of these socially notable networking sites like MySpace and Facebook.
+Zynga for instance was one of the early pioneers of “Social Gaming” with games like Poker and Mafia Wars designed to woo the traffic on their websites, to make users stay on them even more than Social networking.
+It did work and now Zynga is a multi-billion Dollar company.

 Moving away from the economic angle, and replacing it with the present day scenario, where Mobile has spruced up the growth of Social network, and with it the Social games as well.
-The virality of the Social Gaming scenario doesn’t seem to be ending.
-Games designed are not complex, rather are easy but are fuelled by the networking concept of including more and more people into the fold.
-Requests, ranging from points for referrals to even Virtual life when accepting those requests, are the driving force.
-The more you make others accept your request, the more levels you clear.
+The virality of the Social Gaming scenario doesn’t seem to be end.
+Games designed are not complex, rather are easy.
+But are fueled by the networking concept of including more people into the gaming fold.
+Requests, ranging from points for referrals to even Virtual life , are the driving force.
+The more your requests are accepted, the more levels you clear!!!

 The level hierarchy and the competition involved make it highly addictive.
 More so, because the scores and rankings are there for the world to see.
 (At least, the Virtual world in our friend list), this concept has sure caught on.

 The advent of these games are a new dimension to the whole Social network craze and has benefited not just the online gaming industry, where numerous developers have modified their gaming applications to be suited to these platforms, and as well as the Social networking sites, which have given one more reason for the users to stay on.